 - Comply with recommendations made by the Umbrella Body

-- Inform Thirtyone:eight immediately of any breach of confidentiality or another requirement of the Disclosure and Barring Service.
-In such circumstances, the church/organisation understands that Thirtyone:eight would be required to inform the DBS of the situation.
+- Inform Thirtyone:eight immediately of any breach of confidentiality or other requirement of the ANI.
+In such circumstances, the church/organisation understands that the Thirtyone:eight would be required to inform the ANI of the situation.

-- Meet the agreed Thirtyone:eight charges for the service (payment made by direct debit).
+- Meet the agreed Thirtyone:eight charges for the service.